kafuikumah/Lindol/README.md

 # Lindol
-This is a platforms that helps frontend developers to learn new technologies, explore ideas and write amazing code.
+This is a platform that helps frontend developers to learn new technologies, explore ideas and write amazing code.